wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 d helm upgrade --install prometheus \
   ./charts/kube-prometheus-stack/ \
   -f charts/kube-prometheus-stack/values.yaml \
+  -f values/wire-server/secrets.yaml \
   --namespace monitoring \
   --create-namespace
 ```

 - This command installs (or upgrades) the kube-prometheus-stack Helm chart with the release name wire-server in the monitoring namespace, using custom values.yaml.
 - Sets the auth secret for basic auth for prometheus endpoint
+- Gets the basic auth secrets from `values/wire-server/secrets.yaml` created with `offline-secrets.sh` script.
 - The `--create-namespace` flag will create the namespace if it does not exist.

-After successful deployment of the Chart, we should be able to browse the prometheus with https://prometheus.<domain>.
-Check the targets health once prometheus is ready: https://prometheus.<domain_name>/targets.
-Provide the credentials to login to the prometheus which will be found in the `auth` field of `values.yaml`
+After successful deployment of the Chart, the output will show all the configured resources including basic auth info.
+we should be able to browse the prometheus with `https://prometheus.<domain>`.
+Check the targets health once prometheus is ready: `https://prometheus.<domain_name>/targets`.

+Check the output with helm status command `$ helm status prometheus -n monitoring`

 ### Setup prometheus as datasource for grafana

 Now open the grafana with the browser and click the Data sources tab.
 - Choose Prometheus as data source and put the prometheus ingress endpoint as connection parameter.
 - Select Basic Authentication in the Authentication part and provide the prometheus credentials
-- Choose TLS Client Authentication (optional) or you can also skip it.
+- Skip TLS Client Authentication or choose it if you have all the certificate info at hand.

 Test you data source by clicking the Metrics in the Drilldown section.
 Choose you configured datasource and you should be able to see the metrics.